cutting-room-floor/markers.js/API.md

     // The default filter function is:
     layer.filter(function() { return true; });

+### markers.id([idfunction])

+Set the id getter for this layer.
+The id getter is a funcion that takes a GeoJSON feature and returns a _unique id_ for that feature.
+If this is provided, the layer can optimize repeated calls to `.features()` for animation purposes, since updated markers will not be recreated, only modified.

+**Arguments:**

+* `idfunction` must be a function that takes a GeoJSON object and returns a unique ID for it that does not change for the same features on repeated calls

+**Returns the layer object if a new function is specified, otherwise the current function used to get ids.

+**Example:**

+    // The default filter function is:
+    var _seq = 0;
+    layer.id(function() { return ++_seq; });

 ### markers.url(url [, callback])

 Loading features from a remote GeoJSON file into the layer.